mezod/multikanban/README.md

     if node was installed using homebrew then you might need to: npm install -g grunt-cli

+#Note

-    Note: This is the frontend js app and requires of the backend API you can find [here](https://github.com/mezod/multikanban-api).
+This is the frontend js app and requires of the backend API you can find [here](https://github.com/mezod/multikanban-api).

 #Techs